 It was only because they wanted to make their limits on hours of care impossible to appeal that the government finally proclaimed the Long Term Act, and wrote these limits into Regulation 386/99.
-At the same time, in July 1999, letters were sent to all the Access Centres, advising that they were "approved agencies" under the Act, effective June 1997.
+At the same time, in July 1999, letters were sent to all the Access Centres, advising that they were "approved agencies" under the Act, effective June 1997 .

 Most provisions of the Act are completely at odds with the system of Community Care Access Centres.
 But the Act is still the only legislation on the books with respect to community-based long-term care.
 The writing of a new Act has been clearly indicated, and has been confirmed by the Health Minister in letters to all organizations that inquired, along with promises of public consultation on its contents.
-But the introduction of a new Act has been, once more, nothing to suggest that the new Act will be forthcoming.
+But the introduction of a new Act has been postponed again and again, and in the current session of the legislature there has been, once more, nothing to suggest that the new Act will be forthcoming.
 And, of course, there has been no sign of public consultation.